Fantasporto 2020: will there be a next time?

 Can 40 years of Fantasporto fit in one film?
 Barely

-The warm and roaring applause from the audience in the end is a reminder that Fantasporto has a lot of supporters, but we wish someone else would also be paying attention.
+The warm and roaring applause from the audience in the end is a reminder that Fantasporto has many supporters.
+Still, we wish someone else would also be paying attention.
 “It shocks me why those responsible are so distracted and not supporting this festival“, Pina tells me.

 Focusing on the positive instead, Isabel Pina opted for a different strategy to raise awareness with her film: to focus more on what others say about the festival beyond Mário Dorminsky and Beatriz Pacheco Pereira to create a bigger impact.
 “If someone else is saying what they [Mário and Beatriz] are saying, I’ll focus on that person instead.“

 “[This] is a historical documentary.
-The amount of people involved, trivia, and references is massive.
-[The more I researched] the more I realized how enormous [Fantasporto] is.”
+The number of people involved, trivia, and references are massive.
+[The more I researched], the more I realized how enormous [Fantasporto] is.”

 Best Film Award Fantasporto: "Ghostmaster" (Japan)

-I can’t remember the last time I laughed and jumped in my seat at the same time on account of a horror film.
+I can’t remember the last time I laughed and jumped in my seat simultaneously on account of a horror film.
 Experiencing this at Fantasporto, with everyone laughing and jumping in their seat at the same time, is what this festival is all about.